Mathnerd314/stroscot/docs/Commentary/Checklist.rst

 * Organize:
 * Least astonishment: we should aim for "the behavior that will least surprise someone who uses the program". , rather than that behavior that is natural from knowing the inner workings of the program. (`POLA <https://en.wikipedia.org/wiki/Principle_of_least_astonishment>`__)

- Ideally, changes will get so fed up that they will post "ragequit" posts to social media.
+Ideally, changes will make experienced programmers so fed up that they will post "ragequit" posts to social media.
 So long as discussion can point to a solid basis for the changes, these will most likely serve to draw positive attention to the language.
 Anybody who uses the language for a while will get used to it.
 And actually the people who are willing to learn a new language are likely looking for something new and are willing to adapt, so they won't ragequit.
 Succinct migration guides for users from various popular languages will get these users up to speed.

 There is another sense of familiarity though in the sense of creating a "brand" for the language.
 Some languages take this in the sense of not allowing any room for major changes in the design once the language reaches a beta.
 Minor migrations would be possible, but for example switching from curried to uncurried functions would be forbidden because they would annoy too many people.
 This requires doing essentially all of the designing up-front.
 I'm kind of split on this.
 On the one hand, there is the "durable" part of the "create interfaces" principle -

 Another important concept is being intuitive/memorable, as can be tested via cloze completion and "what does this piece of code do".
 Ideally someone should be able to read the manual and write some throwaway Stroscot code, abandon Stroscot for 6 months, and then come back and correctly type out some new Stroscot code without having to look at the manual again.
 If Stroscot the language is a moving target this goal is difficult to accomplish.
 That being said though, like Poettering said nothing is ever finished and it is better to track the progress of technology.

 Readability
 ~~~~~~~~~~~

 Using the literal definition, "ease of understanding code", readability is included as part of the edit-test cycle time principle.
-Cycle time has the benefit of being a lot more empirical.
+Cycle time has the benefit of being a lot more empirical - just provide some code and an editing task, time it, and average across a pool of subjects.
+In contrast, readability is more subjective - the author of some code will most likely consider his code perfectly readable, particularly immediately after writing said code, even if an average programmer would not.
+Of course, in a week or a few years, depending on the author's memory, any domain-specific knowledge will fade away and the author will struggle with his code just as much as any average programmer, but waiting ages just to measure readability is not feasible.

 Most articles that discuss readability go on to describe "readable code", defined by various properties:

 * Meaningful variable and function names ("self-commenting")
 * Consistent identifier style, indentation, and spacing